Joshisaw/ICS4U-Projects/README.md

-This folder contains a bulk upload of all of my ICS4U projects using software NETBEANS in programming language JAVA.
+This folder contains a bulk upload of all of my ICS4U projects using software NETBEANS in the programming language JAVA.

 Contents:
-- Object Orientated Programming
+- Object Oriented Programming
 - FileIO Import and Export
 - Sorting And Searching
-- Recursion, Stacks and Arrays
+- Recursion, Stacks, and Arrays
+- GUI Interface with Encryption and Error Checking

-These projects are PRACTICE project.
+These projects are PRACTICE projects.